jamestharpe/jamestharpe.com/content/serverless-aws-backend.md

 languages: [ "TypeScript" ]
 draft: true
 ---
-# How to Create a Backend for a Static Frontend
+# Create a Backends for Static Frontends

 <img alt="Serverless Framework logo" src="/img/serverless-framework-logo_150x150.png" style="float: right; padding:8px" /> We recently launched the [Crawlity](http://www.crawlity.com/) website which, like jamestharpe.com, uses [Hugo](/tools/hugo/) to generate a static site.
 There's no database or template engine running on the server - just static files.
 Unlike jamestharpe.com, crawlity.com needs a back-end to accept contact form submissions.
 So how does one create a dynamic back-end for a static, "serverless" front-end?